Two-fluid modeling of heat transfer in flows of dense suspensions: Governing equations of the TFM

 To create a predictive TFM for heat transfer in dense suspensions, we must ensure that $K_h$ takes into account the non-uniform shear-induced migration within the particle phase, as well as the particle phase's thermal conductivity relative to the suspending fluid.
 In the fluidized beds literature \cite{Kuipers1993ComputerBed,Gunn1978TransferBeds}, heat transfer is incorporated into TFMs via a Nusselt correlation: \textit{e.g.}, the Ranz--Marshall \cite{Ranz1952EvaporationI} formula $Nu_{d_p} = 2 + 0.6Re_{d_p}^{1/2}Pr^{1/3}$, where $Re_{d_p} = U_f d_p/\nu_f$ and $Pr = \nu_f/\alpha_f$, then, $K_{h,0} = Nu_{d_p} \,k_f / d_p^2$.
 Based on this approach, we propose a shear-dependent inter-phase heat transfer coefficient

-where $\beta$ and $m$ are parameters that must be calibrated against experiments (in Section~\ref{sec:Val_CC} below for the heat-pulse experiment from \citep{Metzger2013HeatDiffusion}), $\dot\gamma = \sqrt{2} \|\dot{\bm{S}}_p\|$, and $Pe_\mathrm{th}$ is an effective particle-based thermal P\'eclet number of the shear suspension.
+where $\beta$ and $m$ are parameters that must be calibrated against experiments (in Section~\ref{sec:Val_CC} below for the heat-pulse experiment from \citep{Metzger2013HeatDiffusion}), $\dot\gamma = \sqrt{2} \|\dot{\bm{S}}_p\|$, and $Pe_\mathrm{th}$ is a particle-based thermal P\'eclet number for the sheared suspension.

 Although our expression for $K_h(\phi,\dot\gamma)$ is similar (in functional form) to the mixture models' $\alpha_\mathrm{eff}(\dot\gamma)$ \citep{Metzger2013HeatDiffusion,Dbouk2018HeatSimulation}, $K_h$ and $\alpha_\mathrm{eff}$ represent fundamentally different physics (see also \citep{Chen2008HeatTheory}).
 In the TFM, the usual $\alpha_{p}$ and $\alpha_{f}$ take care of conduction within each phase, thus they cannot depend on $\dot\gamma$.
 Importantly, by writing down separate energy equations for the phases, we shed the assumption of ``microscopic local thermal equilibrium between the solid and fluid phases'' \cite[p.~437]{Dbouk2018HeatSimulation} used in the SBM.